-- II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core)
+II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core)

+II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Fellow Positions Minimum Support Required (FTE)
+Number of Approved Minimum Support

-< 7 .2
+Fellow Positions Required (FTE)

+1-6 .10

-7-10 .4
+7-10 .15

-11-15 .5

->15 .6
+11 or more .20